bigblobby/tools-for-frontend/DEPLOYMENT.md

 # Deployment Guide for Digital Ocean

-This guide explains how to deploy the dev-tools application to Digital Ocean using Docker and Caddy (with automatic SSL/TLS).
+This guide explains how to deploy the tools-for-frontend application to Digital Ocean using Docker and Caddy (with automatic SSL/TLS).

 ## Quick Start (Local Testing)